Bulgaria’s Ekaterina Zaharieva meets other female Foreign Ministers

 During her conversation with the Lybian Foreign Minister Mohammed Taha Ciela, Ekaterina Zaharieva said, many Bulgarians had worked in Lybia.
 “It is time to renew our ties and economic contacts.”

-In the Lybia of Muammar Gaddafi, five Bulgarian nurses had worked in Lybia, before they were falsely accused to having infected 400 children with HIV deliberately, in 1998.
+In the Lybia of Muammar Gaddafi, five Bulgarian nurses, who had worked there, were falsely accused to having infected 400 children with HIV deliberately, in 1998.
 They were initially sentenced to death.
 In 2007, they were extradited and sent back to Bulgaria.
 The drama had triggered a long lasting crisis between Bulgaria and Lybia, as well as diplomatic efforts by several countries.

 Photo by Ministry of Foreign Affairs, Sofia